Leamington, Ontario: Healthcare

 Erie Shores Healthcare serves the city of Leamington, as well as Essex and Chatham Kent.
 Opened in 1950, Leamington District Memorial Hospital succeeded two smaller healthcare facilities: Hopewell Hospital (c.
 1933) and Cottage Hospital (c.
 1920).
-In mid-December 2016, the hospital formally submitted notice to the Ministry of Health and Long-Term Care, it wished to change its name to Erie Shores Healthcare, and subsequently has been approved.
-Other major healthcare needs can be undertaken in nearby Windsor, Ontario.
+In mid-December 2016, the hospital formally submitted notice to the Ministry of Health and Long-Term Care that it wished to change its name to Erie Shores Healthcare, and subsequently has been approved.
+Other major healthcare needs can be accessed in nearby Windsor, Ontario.

 Education

 English-language public education for kindergarten through secondary school grades in Essex County is administered by the Greater Essex County District School Board, along with the Windsor-Essex Catholic District School Board which oversees English-language Catholic education.

 French-language public and Catholic education are overseen by the Conseil scolaire Viamonde and the Conseil scolaire catholique Providence, respectively.
 The scope of all of these organizations includes both the County and the City of Windsor.

 Prior to 1998, the Essex County Board of Education operated Anglophone secular public schools.